Cypooos/GenOS/README.md

 Progress made:
  - [x] GDT
  - [x] IDT
- - [x] keyboard interactions
+ - [x] Keyboard interactions
- - [x] Screen system to render multiple TUI with a custom trait
+ - [x] A simple interface system
+ - [ ] Mouse interactions
+ - [ ] Sound System
  - [ ] A simple command-line
- - [ ] Making the command line Turing-complete
- - [ ] Added file communication driver
+ - [ ] A custom programming language
- - [ ] Adding a request system for files
+ - [ ] Adding file system
- - [ ] Testing how fast it is on different data structures
+ - [ ] Custom GUI

 ## How to run

 Using `cargo run`, once QEMU is install will probably do it.
 If you are running from VScode, you might want to consider `unset GTK_PATH`, as QEMU might crash otherwise ([see here](https://github.com/ros2/ros2/issues/1406#issuecomment-1500898231))

+## How to test baremetal

+The easiest way to test baremetal is to use a USB, since this os is non multiboot compliant.
+Plug a usb drive, locate it using `lsblk | grep sd`.
+Make sure the usb is unmounted using `unmount /PATH/TO/USB`.
+Then run `cargo build; dd if=target/x86_64-genos/bootimage-genos.bin of=/PATH/TO/USB`

+Then, you may restart your computer and boot from the USB.

-## The request system (TODO)
+## The request system

+In the future, I would like to test a different kind of filesystem, more closer to set theory.
+It's for the far future.

 The idea is that the MBR of a hardrive is set to a custom type of partition, witch itself have a header containing a list of all files, and their tags.